CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 ```

 In a lot of programming languages such expressions are called
-*anonymous functions*, so-called because the function doesn't get a
+*anonymous functions*, so called because the function doesn't get a
 name.

 The syntax `λ (x : A) → t` defines the function of type `A → B` which